 NEW!
 Open-level Hatha Yoga classes with Anthony Middleton

-These new classes are suitable for adults of any level, whether you’re a complete newbie or are experienced in Yoga practice, come along and try it out for FREE on Saturday 23 June!
+These new classes are suitable for adults of any level, whether you’re a complete newbie or are experienced in Yoga practice, come along and try it out on Saturday mornings at Kala Sangam!

 Yoga, in its most basic translation, means ‘union’.
 The focus is upon uniting the breath, body and mind, to enable you to live a more conscious and aware existence.

 Hatha Yoga is a more steady-paced class, where Anthony will guide you through a specifically constructed series of postures.
 This new class is open to adults with any level of experience.
 Anthony’s class has a strong focus upon the connection of breath and body as well as clarity in alignment and the release of tension, both in sustained postures and controlled transitions.